 Or maybe your current employer has already given you employee stock options, but you’re still not clear on how to exercise them.
 This is an incentive that could be valuable—so you probably don’t want to ignore it.

-Employee stock options also have the potential to make you some extra money, depending on the market, which might be a nice perk.
-Before you decide if you want to take the stock options, you might want to understand how options work.
+Employee stock options have the potential to make an employee some extra money, depending on the market, which may be a nice perk.
+Stock options can also give employees a sense of ownership (and, to a degree, actual ownership) in the company they work for.